-If you've got a good start on your college education, Utica College is a great place to learn, grow, and finish strong.
-UC accepts maximum transfer credits and offers easy transition via articulation agreements with a growing number of institutions.
+If you've got a good start on your college education, Utica University is a great place to learn, grow, and finish strong.
+Utica accepts maximum transfer credits and offers easy transition via articulation agreements with a growing number of institutions.

 Take some time to explore online or contact us and arrange a visit.
-It's the best way to discover what a transfer-friendly campus UC is.
+It's the best way to discover what a transfer-friendly campus Utica is.

 Apply to Utica and your decision is in your hands in 2 weeks!